Apple iMac 2019 Review

 Outside the specs, things remain the same.
 The gorgeous Retina 5K display is intact, boasting excellent colour accuracy and gamut coverage that will please even the most demanding professionals.
 Once again, you get to choose between 21.5-inch and 27-inch screen sizes.

 The familiar design returns, too – but that’s a good thing.
 The sleek metal frame should fit nicely in any office space, taking up minimal desk space.
 It’s an absolute marvel that Apple has been successful in cramming so many high-spec components into such a compact frame.

 However, is the boost in specs alone enough to justify an iMac upgrade?
 If you’re looking for unrivalled power, then absolutely.

-The Apple iMac 2019 has the most powerful CPU we’ve ever tested
+- Apple iMac has the most powerful CPU we’ve tested

 Processor speeds should be one of the most important factors to consider when buying a desktop for multimedia jobs.
 From web browsing all the way up to high-powered software such as Adobe Creative Suite applications, the CPU is responsible for ensuring everything runs smoothly with super-short loading times.

 Our benchmark tests show the Apple iMac 2019 has the fastest CPU speeds we’ve ever seen.
 This isn’t much of a surprise considering the 9th Gen Intel Core i9 processor that can be found under the hood; it’s the most powerful consumer chip currently available.